anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 All active Members shall have full voting rights.
 Suspended members shall not have voting rights until reinstated by the League.

 ### Subjectivity
-All League members shall abide by and are subject to all rules and regulations as outlined in this Constitution and By-Laws, and are subject to the authority of the President, other Officers, the umpires and any other ruling officials so authorized.
+All League members shall abide by and are subject to all rules and regulations as outlined in this Constitution and By-Laws, and are subject to the authority of the Commissioner, other Officers, the umpires and any other ruling officials so authorized.
 These rules, regulations, articles, and By-Laws may not be suspended, set aside, or added to under any circumstances, regardless of the will of the Managers.
 This provision nullifies the “If both managers agree” concept.

 ## Directors
 ### General Powers